A 404 Page – Best Practices and Design Inspiration

 This professional photography-based website specializes in capturing portraits of newborn babies, weddings, and other family-related events.
 So it’s only fitting that they’ve decided to include a picture of a smudged toddler throwing a tantrum in their 404 page.
 Even though it’s evident from the picture that the child has ended up eating a cake, the text subtly suggests that the page you were looking for has been eaten as well.
 But how can you get angry at a crying child?
 It was just curious and ended gobbling up your page by an accident!

-Being the Batman’s most notorious nemesis, the Joker is known for his pranks that only he is amused by, since they more often than not border on morbid.
+Being Batman’s most notorious nemesis, the Joker is known for his pranks that only he is amused by since they are more often than not bordering on morbid.
 This German Batman-based blog that features 3D images of the DC hero captures the creepy atmosphere that maybe isn’t too humorous, but still allows users to stay immersed in the world of the comic book vigilante.

-What makes it even more eerie is the fact that the Batman’ flashlight moves as you drag your mouse pointer over the screen, giving the picture a 3D effect.
+What makes it even eerier is the fact that Batman’ flashlight moves as you drag your mouse pointer over the screen, giving the picture a 3D effect.
 Plus, a modern-day Joker making exactly a print like this on the wall isn’t that hard to envision.

 Seeing an Angry Birds’ antagonist completely defeated on the screen of this game’s official website just because the page cannot be found could actually have a comforting effect on a person who views it.
 After all, it’s none other than a Bad Piggy that can relate to your misfortune.

-Personally, we lost it when they called 404 page a ‘Four-Hundred and fourth message of error’ and when they commented that ‘their web-butler will fix their mistake in a doddle’.
+Personally, we lost it when they called the page a ‘Four-Hundred and fourth message of error’ and when they commented that ‘their web-butler will fix their mistake in a doddle’.

 There is only so much a dating site can do in order to make the nature of their services relate to their error page.
 However, eHarmony succeeds in doing so by stressing that even though the page is unavailable, there are half a million singles that are.
 Talk about connecting the incompatible!